+The ZOLL[®] Propaq MD[®] unit is an easy-to-use portable defibrillator that combines defibrillation and external pacing with the following monitoring capabilities:

+- ECG

+- CO-Oximeter

+- Non-invasive Blood Pressure

+- IBP

+- CO2

+- Temperature

+- Respiration

-The ZOLL® Propaq® MD unit is an easy-to-use portable defibrillator that combines defibrillation and external pacing with the following monitoring capabilities: ECG, CO-Oximeter, Non-invasive Blood Pressure, IBP, CO2, Temperature, and Respiration.
-It has been designed for all resuscitation situations and its rugged, compact, lightweight design makes it ideal for transport situations.
-It is powered by auxiliary power and an easily replaced battery pack that is quickly recharged in the device when it is connected to auxiliary power.
-In addition, the unit's battery may be recharged and tested using a ZOLL SurePowerTM Battery Charger Station.
+The Propaq MD is a rugged, compact and lightweight unit that is designed for all resuscitation situations and is ideal for transport.
+The Propaq MD is powered by auxiliary power as well as an easily replaceable battery pack that quickly recharges when the Propaq MD is connected to auxiliary power.
+In addition, you can use a ZOLL SurePowerTM Battery Charger Station to recharge and test the Propaq MD battery.